Metrics

 Category: Cost-based

-Definition: The total carbon dioxide emissions produced by vehicles to fulfill a specific request.
+Definition: The total carbon dioxide emissions produced by all vehicles.

 Range: $\geq 0$.